‘There is no agony like bearing an untold story inside you’ Zora Neale Hurston

 For most of two thousand and eight, while my hair was longer than it had been in seven years, the likeness was so pronounced it surprised even me.
 There was no mirror in the house I was living in at that time and only when I was out and about in town would I have occasion to see my reflection.
 Catching sight of me in a shop window or mirrored glass in a cafe could stop me in my tracks, take my breath away, and really shake me up.

 Apparently I also bear a remarkable resemblance to my maternal grandmother as she was in her younger days.
-When I was thirty three I met a very old woman.
+When I was thirty three I met a very old woman at The Barras.
 We did not know each other.
 We were not introduced.
 She just asked me, out of the blue.
 “Are you related to Maggie McQuade?”
 I said I was Maggie McQuade’s granddaughter and then the old woman told me that she had worked beside my granny and she just knew I had to be related.
 She had not seen my grandmother in more than fifty years, when my grandmother had been around my age.

 That the old woman recognised my family connection from my appearance intrigued me, and that’s when I really became aware of parallels between my own life and the life of my grandmother.
 Not an exact correlation, far from it, but parallels in ways that are not so obvious from a casual comparison.
-Apart from having her name, Margaret McQuade, I also spent a number of years hawking goods at the Barrows, Glasgow’s largest and oldest street market, as she did fifty years before me.
+Apart from having her name, Margaret McQuade, I also spent a number of years hawking goods at The Barrows, Glasgow’s largest and oldest street market, as she did fifty years before me.
 Like her, I have always been fearless, well perhaps not fearless but certainly able to overcome fear enough to step outside the box, to be independent, to try to change my life around when necessary, to go places and take chances that many people would balk at, to take all the blows and keep on going.
 In truth, the same applies to my mother.
 On a practical level my grandmother, my mother and me have all lived very different lives yet all three of us have shared characteristics, personality traits, and similar life experiences to a striking degree.

 While my hair was longer than it had been for seven years and I looked so much like my mother it was freaking me out, I was in a really bad way.
 It was an incredibly difficult time emotionally.
 I was such a wreck I scarcely recognised myself.
 So, when my regular hairdresser, a friend who comes to my house, had finished chopping off the unwanted locks and asked me if my haircut was alright, I ran my hand over my closely cropped head and told her, without even looking in a mirror, that I felt more like myself again.
 I then went to the bathroom to look at my hair and felt gratified.
 I looked like a woman who looks like her mother but is not her mother.
 I looked like me.
 I was briefly able to imagine that I could be myself again.
 That was two weeks ago and now I am not so sure.